ststefa/terrasplunk/README.md

 This project contains a central operator-friendly shell script `bin/tspl_terraform.sh`.
 The script is meant to make it easier to perform common terraform operations by offering a uniform invocation mechanism.
 For the most part it is just a simple shell wrapper around more complex procedures.
 For the technically curious it might serve as an entrypoint to understand how typical activities are implemented.
 Try `bin/tspl_terraform.sh -h` to get started.

-You might want to create a symbolic link of this script from your git clone to your personal `~/bin` directory so that by default it will be in your `$PATH`.
+You should create a symbolic link of this script from your git clone to your personal `~/bin` directory so that by default it will be in your `$PATH`.
 All our splunk git repositories follow this approach.
 If you also follow the convention to link the various `bin/tspl_<something>.sh` scripts to your `~/bin` directory then most splunk operating activities can start by simply typing `tspl<tab><tab>` and then using the online help.

 ### Operating activities

+Most commands support optional filters to narrow down the systems to smaller groups.
+E.g. "only indexers in availability zone 2" would translate to `--type ix --az 2`.

 #### lock

 Explicitly lock the terraform remote state on AWS S3.
 This can be used to save oneself of applying something to a stage he did not intend.
+It is considered good practice to lock production at all times except when actively working on it.

-A lock can be removed by changing to the appropriate terraform directory and workspace and then using `terraform force-unlock <Lock ID>`.
+A lock can be removed by cd-ing to the appropriate terraform directory and workspace and then using `terraform force-unlock <Lock ID>`.
+If this does not sound familiar then you should get some terraform practice before continuing.

 For restoring back the lock, use `bin/tspl_terraform.sh lock <tenant> <stage>`.